The Charles Hotel

-If you are keen to stay in shape on your travels, the hotel has a fully equipped fitness centre with state-of-the-art cardiovascular, weight and resistance equipment, or why not take some time to relax in The Charles Spa, an oasis of calm in the heart of the city.
-The spa features five treatment rooms; a beauty salon; relaxation suite; the longest indoor pool in Munich with heated mosaic-stone lounge chairs; Finnish sauna and steam room with colour therapy and aromatherapy – truly the perfect place to escape the hectic pace of urban city life.
-Tip: After a 60 minutes Thai Massage you feel like new person.
+If you are keen to stay in shape on your travels, the hotel has a fully-equipped fitness center with state-of-the-art cardiovascular, weight, and resistance equipment, or why not take some time to relax in The Charles Spa, an oasis of calm in the heart of the city.
+The spa features five treatment rooms; a beauty salon; a relaxation suite; the longest indoor pool in Munich with heated mosaic-stone lounge chairs; Finnish sauna and steam room with color therapy and aromatherapy – truly the perfect place to escape the hectic pace of urban city life.
+Tip: After a 60 minutes Thai Massage you feel like a new person.

-If you are in Munich on business the hotel can more than cater to all your needs with a business centre, seven meeting rooms, ballroom and foyer for receptions, plus it’s conveniently just 5 minutes walk from Munich main station.
+If you are in Munich on business the hotel can more than cater to all your needs with a business center, seven meeting rooms, ballroom, and foyer for receptions, plus it’s conveniently just 5 minutes walk from Munich main station.

 Everything that’s great about Munich is within easy reach of The Charles Hotel, it’s close to historic attractions such as Königsplatz and a short stroll from the designer stores around Maximilianstrasse.
 If you want to mingle with the locals you can venture into one of the hundreds of traditional beer gardens or why not try the delicious Bavarian cuisine in the Maxvorstadt artists’ district.
 Also worth a visit is the bohemian Schwabing quarter and Nymphenburg Palace.